jaredly/jaredly.github.io/source/_posts/What-holds-me-back-from-Clojurescript.md

 Having data be immutable frees up a lot of my complexity budget and enables great functional paradigms across the board.

 ##### vs Javascript
 In javascript, everything is mutable, but w/ new es7 spread/rest syntax it is increasingly easy to just do immutable anyway.
-E.g. instead of `myobj.x = y` you can do `myobj = {...myobj, y}` and everything is immutable & persistant!
+E.g. instead of `myobj.x = newx` you can do `myobj = {...myobj, x: newx}` and everything is immutable & persistant!

 And for more data-heavy situations where that breaks down, I can always switch to `mori` or `immutable.js`, albeit with significant disadvantages from syntax & interop.